UPDATED: 5:30 p.m. ET, June 16, 2022

 Has it put innocent lives on death row for crimes they did not commit?

-Greg Akili, the Southern California field director for Safe California, told NewsOne that as much as $100 million of the money saved from executions can potentially go to a crime victim’s fund to help support their cases.
+Greg Akili, the former Southern California field director for Safe California, told NewsOne at the time that as much as $100 million of the money saved from executions can potentially go to a crime victim’s fund to help support their cases.

 “That is a better use of the money because many of the victims that we work with and who have been supporting the initiative are victims of rape and murder but their cases are not being aggressively pursued,” Akili said.
 “So the money that we save from executing people here in California can be used for that fund.”

-We do not know what Stinney would have done with his 83 years had he lived that long.
-But what we do know is that the ugly, inhumane practice that took his life nearly seventy years ago is as flawed and broken now as it was back in 1944.
+We do not know what Stinney would have done with his life had it been spared.
+But what we do know is that the ugly, inhumane practice that took his life nearly 80 years ago is as flawed and broken now as it was back in 1944.

-Currently, more than half of the 3,170 of the people on death row are people of color, according to the Equal Justice Initiative.
-Forty-three percent of them are African-American.
+Currently, more than 50% of the 2,436 people on death row are Black and brown people, according to the Death Penalty Info website.
+Forty-one percent of them are African-American.

-The racial bias that forced a 14-year-old Stinney in to an electric chair some 68 years ago clearly exists today.
+The racial bias that forced a 14-year-old Stinney into an electric chair 78 years ago clearly exists today.